Winterthur recognizes the diversity of the public’s needs and is committed to providing excellent service to all visitors to the museum and garden.

 During regular public hours, a shuttle stops at the Visitor Center and the museum entrance.
 The shuttle is equipped with a hydraulic lift and one wheelchair securement device.

-To access most of the Winterthur Garden, follow the marked routes on the garden map.
+To access most of the garden, follow the marked routes on the garden map.
 Most of the year, visitors can board trams for narrated tours of the garden.
 All trams are equipped with ramps and wheelchair securement devices, however, due to size and ground clearance, some motorized wheelchairs cannot be safely accommodated.

 Enchanted Woods Access